pivotal/docs-tap/cartographer-conventions/creating-conventions.hbs.md

-# Creating conventions
+# Create conventions with Cartographer Conventions

-This topic describes how to create and deploy custom conventions to the Tanzu Application Platform.
+This topic describes how you can create and deploy custom conventions to the Tanzu Application Platform by using Cartographer Conventions.

 ## <a id='intro'></a>Introduction